Luftare/shadow/README.md

 - damage is modified by equipped gun
 - new game is initted if second player connects
 - refactor: remove duplicate argument passes with world since world now belongs to state at client
+- hitting an opponent sounds different than missing